BielRoig/hfeb-guide/content/docs/matchup-spread/mono-black.md

 > After the activation, which interaction can still stop me?

 If the answer is "few" or "none," then the Hermit plan is great.
-If instead the line loses to Wretch, to a removal spell, to an edict, or to hate already in play, it's better to look for another axis.
+If instead the line loses to Wretch, to a removal spell, to an edict, or to something already in play, it's better to look for another axis.

-## Picking the Right Plan

-This matchup rewards game-reading a lot.

-Sometimes you have to close quickly, before the opponent's discard and creatures run you out of resources.
-Other times, instead, you have to avoid overextending, because Mono Black is very good at punishing a plan that's too linear.

-The key question is:

-> Which of my lines forces the opponent to have the least likely interaction?

-If the Survival plan loses only to one specific card, while the Hermit plan loses to removal plus Wretch plus an edict, then Survival is probably better.

-If instead the opponent has spent their discard, doesn't have Wretch, and you can activate Druid with a clean line, Hermit can be the faster road.

-There's no fixed answer.
-The difficulty of the matchup is exactly figuring out, in each game, which plan is least disrupted.

 ## Post-Sideboard

 Game 2 and Game 3 change a lot.

 Mono Black tends to increase the amount of hate, especially against the graveyard.
-It may sound strange, but post-board the deck often has even more tools to interact with your lines: **Phyrexian Furnace**, **Withered Wretch**, **Cremate**, similar effects, and in some versions even more specific cards.
+It may sound strange, but post-board the deck often has even more tools to interact with your lines: **Phyrexian Furnace**, **Withered Wretch**, **Tormod's Crypt** or similar effects.

 For this reason, post-board you should slow down and slightly change the way you keep hands.